krzosa/HotReloadWin32/README.md

    2. Copy the dll to a different file
    3. Load the dll from that different file and extract the functions

 ## Notes:
  * Before copying temp dll to main dll make sure to NULL all the pointers that accessed something from the dll
  * Compile with /LD flag and also tell the compiler which functions to export with /link /EXPORT:function ...
- * There are some additional troubles if you want to have hot reload while debugging with Visual Studio because VStudio is locking the PDB file so the solution is to write to a different file with a different name each time you build the dll

 ## Some other things in code
 * Graphics buffer initialization, passing the buffer to dll to fill